Ivo2291/petstagram/README.md

-Small Django project wich is modifying through 'Python web basics' and 'Python framefork' courses at SoftUni.
+Django project which is modifying through 'Python web basics' and 'Python framework' courses at SoftUni.